sdavidsson90/copytools/README.md

 - `pfp`: paste file path

 #### How do I use them?
-Assuming that $LOCATION is the location of the script on your system Add this line to your `.bashrc`/`.zshrc`:
+Assuming that $LOCATION is the location of the script on your system, add this line to your `.bashrc`/`.zshrc`:

 ```
 source $LOCATION/copytools.sh
 ```

 ### Compatibility
-This is a simple shell script compatible with:
+This shell script is compatible with:
+- Operating systems:
+    - MacOS
+    - Linux desktops with X11 (headless Linux servers are not supported)
+- Shells:
+    - Bash
     - ZSH
-- Bash
-- MacOS
-- Linux Desktops (using X11) - not headless servers